Karl Drais: Upheaval

 In 1820, trouble overtook Drais when the political murder of the author August von Kotzebue was followed by the beheading of the perpetrator, Karl Ludwig Sand.
 In 1822, Drais was a fervent liberal who supported revolution in Baden.
 Drais's conservative father, as the highest Judge of Baden, had not entered a plea for pardon in the beheading of Karl Ludwig Sand, and the younger Drais was mobbed by the student partisans everywhere in Germany due to his family ties.
 Therefore, Drais emigrated to Brazil where he lived from 1822 to 1827, and worked as a land surveyor on the fazenda of Georg Heinrich von Langsdorff.
 In 1827, he returned to Mannheim.
 Three years later in 1830, Drais's father died and the younger Drais was mobbed by jealous rivals.

 In 1839, after surviving a murderous attack in 1838, he moved to the village of Waldkatzenbach in the hills of Odenwald and remained there until 1845.
 During this period, he invented the railway handcar (later known as the draisine).
 Finally, he moved back to his place of birth, Karlsruhe.
 In 1849, and still a fervent radical, Drais gave up his title of Baron and dropped the "von" from his name.
 Subsequently, after the revolution collapsed, he was in a very bad position.
 The royalists tried to have him certified as mad and locked up.
 His pension was confiscated to help to pay for the "costs of revolution" after it was suppressed by the Prussians.

 Death

 Drais's undoing had been the fact that he had publicly renounced his noble title in 1848, and adopted the name "Citizen Karl Drais" as a tribute to the French Revolution.

 Karl Drais died penniless on 10 December 1851 in Karlsruhe.
 The house in which he lived last is just two blocks away from where at that time a young Carl Benz was raised.

+Tributes

 In 1985, West Germany issued a commemorative postage stamp, a semipostal 50 Pf+25 Pf surcharge, in remembrance of the 200th anniversary of Karl Drais's birthday.

-In 2017, Germany issued a commemorative postage stamp (0,70 Euro) in remembrance of the 200th anniversary of Karl Drais's first run of his "running machine" on 12 June 1817.
+In 2017, Germany issued a commemorative postage stamp (0.70 Euro) in remembrance of the 200th anniversary of Karl Drais's first run of his "running machine" on 12 June 1817.
 The stamp shows the machine plus as its shadow, a bicycle.